Learn how to deliver successful engineering projects by gaining the essential project management skills.

-This two-day course focuses on the fundamentals of project management.
+This course focuses on the fundamentals of project management.
 It draws on the Project Management Institute’s 'Project Management Body of Knowledge' (PMBOK® Guide)*.

 You'll learn about: